cronitorio/cronitor-cli/security.md

 - Add PID validation
   - Problem: No validation of process IDs before killing
   - Implementation: Validate PID format and existence before attempting to kill
+  - Details:
+    • Check PID is a positive integer using strconv.Atoi() and range validation (1-4194304 on Linux)
+    • Verify process exists by checking /proc/{pid}/stat file or using os.FindProcess()
+    • Implement process state validation to ensure process is not a kernel thread
+    • Add safety checks to prevent killing PID 1 (init) or other critical system processes
+    • Return descriptive error messages for invalid PIDs or non-existent processes

 - Implement process ownership checks
-  - Problem: Can kill processes owned by other users
+  - Problem: Can kill processes started by any parent
-  - Implementation: Check process ownership before allowing kill operation

-- Add permission verification before process termination
-  - Problem: No verification of user permissions for process management
-  - Implementation: Check user permissions against process requirements
+  - Implementation: Verify that the process parent is either cron, crond, launchd (as appropriate) or this same binary or another instance of this "cronitor" binary.
+When finding associated processes, only return those with this criteria, and check it again during kill process handling.
+  - Details:
+    • Read process parent from /proc/{pid} or use os/user package
+    • Maintain whitelist of allowed process parents: cron, crond, launchd user IDs, cronitor
+    • Check process executable path using /proc/{pid}/exe to verify it's cronitor binary
+    • Implement process tree validation to ensure child processes belong to cron jobs or to cronitor itself.

 - Add comprehensive process management logging
   - Problem: No audit trail of process management operations
-  - Implementation: Log all process management operations with user, action, and outcome
+  - Implementation: Log all process management operations with user, action, and outcome - log to syslog unless a path is provided in settings

-- Add process kill confirmation for critical processes
-  - Problem: No confirmation for killing important processes
-  - Implementation: Add confirmation step for critical process termination

-- Implement process kill rate limiting
-  - Problem: No limit on number of processes that can be killed
-  - Implementation: Add rate limiting for process kill operations
+  - Details:
+    • Log process kill attempts with PID, process name, owner, and result status
+    • Include process command line and parent PID in log entries using /proc/{pid}/cmdline
+    • Use structured logging format with consistent fields for parsing and analysis
+    • Send logs to syslog with LOG_CRIT facility for failed operations, LOG_INFO for successful ones
+    • Implement configurable log levels and filtering options via CRONITOR_LOG_LEVEL

 ### 4. File Operations Security
 #### Current State